dwightjack/grunt-email-boilerplate/README.md

 	`npm install`

-4. Run the development task `grunt dev` and start editing email files in `src` folder (`email.html` and `scss/_main.scss`).
-By default, Grunt will try to open the email preview in your default browser; alternatively, preview URL is `http://localhost:8000/_tmp.email.html`.
+4. Run the development task `grunt dev` and start editing email files in `src` folder (by default `email.html` and `scss/_main.scss`).
+By default, Grunt will try to open the email preview in your default browser; alternatively, preview URL is `http://localhost:8000/`.

 ## 0.2 to 0.3 Changes